k3s-io/k3s-ansible/README.md

 If needed, you can also edit `vars` section at the bottom to match your environment.

 If multiple hosts are in the server group the playbook will automatically setup k3s in HA mode with embedded etcd.
 An odd number of server nodes is required (3,5,7).
-Read the offical documentation below for more information and options. https://rancher.com/docs/k3s/latest/en/installation/ha-embedded/
+Read the official documentation below for more information and options. https://rancher.com/docs/k3s/latest/en/installation/ha-embedded/

 Setting up a loadbalancer or VIP beforehand to use as the API endpoint is possible but not covered here.